-Since 2003, 16 of the 18 specific winegrowing regions have defined their typical wines and now only market regionally typical wines using the name of their region (as at October 2020).
+Since 2003, 17 of the 18 specific wine-growing regions have defined their typical wines and now only market regionally typical wines using the name of their region (as at February 2022).

 Ruster Ausbruch DAC

 The free city of Rust can look back on a century-long winegrowing tradition.
-The local speciality is the Ruster Ausbruch – a Trockenbeerenauslese exclusively produced from the city’s 412 hectares under vine.
+The local speciality is the Ruster Ausbruch – a Trockenbeerenauslese.
 From 2020 onwards, these sweet wines are protected by the “Ruster Ausbruch DAC” designation of origin.
 Dry wines from Rust may be labelled with the “Burgenland” or – where applicable – “ Leithaberg DAC ” designation of origin.